 The same applies to smaller, everyday decisions.
 Multitasking is a misnomer.
 Complex decisions and tasks require our undivided attention.
 We would save a whole lot of our time (and energy) by simply doing one thing at a time, and by getting it right the first time.

-Refusal is an act of kindness (not rudeness).
+A refusal is an act of kindness (not rudeness).
 When someone asks you to do something and you can’t, set the right expectation.
 Don’t say ‘yes’ because later you are sure to disappoint.
-Also don’t give a ‘maybe’ response and leave them hanging.
+Also, don’t give a ‘maybe’ response and leave them hanging.
 Refuse politely but clearly.
 The person who wants the job done will find other ways.
-Meanwhile you will have less stress and more free time to spend on your priorities.
+Meanwhile, you will have less stress and more free time to spend on your priorities.

 About the author: